SigmaHQ/sigmahq.github.io/docs/meta/filters.md

 # Sigma {{ $frontmatter.title }}

-When deploying Sigma rules out to your organization, you may find that some Sigma rules are noisier than others, or that to apply a Sigma rule to your environment you need to update the Sigma rule to have it only apply to a certain subset of `hosts` or `user` accounts.
+When deploying Sigma rules out to your organization, you may find that some Sigma rules are noisier than others, or that a Sigma rule needs to be updated to only detect upon a given set of `host` computers, or `user` accounts.

-Sigma Filters are a new way to build lists of these "exclusions" without having to modify the Sigma rule itself – meaning keeping each Sigma rule can now remain in its original state.
+**Sigma Filters** are a new way to build lists of these "exclusions" without having to modify the Sigma rule itself – meaning keeping each Sigma rule can now remain in its original state.
 This makes updating from Sigma's build-in [rule-packs](https://github.com/SigmaHQ/sigma/releases) even easier.

 ::: tip Filters are in `ALPHA`
 In 2024, Sigma Introduced a new feature called Filters.
 This feature is still in `ALPHA`.
 However, filters should work in most backends out of the box, without backend-specific support required.